There are a lot of questions about scopes.

 Leupold’s offer great scopes for hunting, but they’re expensive.
 Their Deer Hunter reticle is designed specifically for long-range shots.
 Their Varmint Hunter reticle is designed for short-range shots.

 Hawkes offer great scopes at reasonable prices.
 Their Vantage models are very accurate and easy to use.
 Their Endurances are specifically designed for.223/5.56mm rifles.
 Hawke also offers a high-quality rifle scope called the Frontier.
-This scope is made for shooting big games like elephants and other large game.
+This scope is made for shooting big games like elephants and other large games.

 Dial in Scopes